Graduate Visa UK – Post Study Work Visa (PSW)

 Frequently Asked Questions

-You should apply for your graduate visa before your student visa expires, whilst waiting for a decision on your graduate visa application you will remain subject to the immigration rules of your student visa, this means that you can work but are limited to the hours you can work and jobs you can do.
+Yes, but you are limited to the conditions of your student visa.
+To be clear, you should apply for your Graduate Visa before your student visa expires, whilst waiting for a decision on your graduate visa application you will remain subject to the immigration rules of your student visa, this means that you can work but are limited to the hours you can work and jobs you can do.
 Your graduate visa will be valid from the day that it is approved, from then you can work in most jobs and switch between jobs.

-Once you apply for the Graduate Visa you can expect to receive a decision about your application within 8 weeks.
-Once your visa application has been approved your Graduate Visa will be valid for 2 years, or 3 years for PhD students or those with other doctoral qualifications.
+Once you apply for the Graduate Visa in UK you can expect to receive a decision about your application within 8 weeks.